Modapto/service-catalog/README.md

 The project contain for the MODAPTO Service Catalog code

 ## Requirement
-- Orchestrator based on Microservice Controller deployed ([Manually](https://git.boc-group.eu/adoxx/microservice-controller-rest) or using [Docker](https://git.boc-group.eu/adoxx/microservice-controller-docker))
+- Orchestrator based on Microservice Controller deployed using [Docker](https://github.com/Modapto/orchestrator)
 - GitLab platform with rights to create Groups and Projects.

 ## Deploy